Recognizing the need for an amateur radio club in Northwest Tucson, Randy, KFØX, founded the Oro Valley Amateur Radio Club (OVARC) in late 2010.

 The Oro Valley Amateur Radio Club is operated under the rules set forth in its Constitution and Bylaws.

-A copy of the Constitution and Bylaws can be found HERE.
+To download a PDF copy of the Constitution and Bylaws, click HERE.

 For complete information about joining OVARC, please click HERE.